trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

 Use the properties from the following table in your catalog properties files to enable and configure caching for the specific catalogs.

-:::{list-table} Filesystem cache configuration properties
+:::{list-table} File system cache configuration properties
 :widths: 25, 75
 :header-rows: 1